-- Development Fee Programs: adds resources, including approximately 30 positions, to support the development fee programs (Building, Planning, Public Works, Fire) with no general fee increases.
-A new Development Fee Program Technology Earmarked Reserve, funded by the Development Fee Program Reserves, is included to set aside funds for technology initiatives. - Rapid Rehousing Program/Homeless Response Team: adds funding of \$7.3 million over a two-year period to address concerns about the growing and visible homeless encampments and provide supportive services and rental subsidies to assist homeless individuals in their transition from homelessness to permanent housing.
+- Development Fee Programs: adds resources, including approximately 30 positions, to support the development fee programs (Building, Planning, Public Works, Fire) with no general fee increases necessary to meet service delivery demands.
+However, a new Technology Fee (2% fee on permits) is proposed to support technology initiatives for these programs. - Homeless Response Team: adds funding of \$3.3 million over a two-year period to address concerns about the growing and visible homeless encampments.
 Adds 4 Park Rangers, 1 Community Coordinator, and 1 Program Manager to provide enforcement of the encampments along Coyote Creek near Guadalupe River Park, facilitate encampment clean-ups, provide on-site assistance for waste disposal contractors, and connect encampment residents with services and housing.
-Also adds funds for property storage, security services, individualized case management, and job development services. - Economic Development/Incentive Fund: adds \$250,000 one-time for economic development support and incentives. - Housing Rehabilitation Loan and Grant Program: eliminates 5 positions as a result of reduced funding due to the dissolution of the San Jose Redevelopment Agency and reduced CDBG funding due to federal sequestration. - Homeownership Downpayment Program: eliminates this program and 2 positions that provided downpayment assistance to low-income first time homebuyers as a result of reduced federal and State grant funding and decreased program demand. - work2future Service Delivery Model Change: eliminates a net 24 positions and outsources direct client services to provide services to 5,000 10,000 unemployed workers in Santa Clara County annually in a more cost-effective manner. - Real Estate Services Document Imaging and Records Retention System: adds one-time funding of \$200,000 to develop a document imaging and records retention system to retain, retrieve, and research the City's real estate records. - Neighborhood Business Districts: continues funding of \$45,000 to provide support to nine Neighborhood Business Districts. - Center for Employment Training (CET): adds one-time funding of \$250,000 for CET.
-In 2008, CET received a \$3.0 million federal grant to renovate its buildings that required a 40% local match.
+Also adds funds for property storage, security services, and encampment physical deterrents, such as fencing. - Economic Development/Incentive Fund: adds \$750,000 one-time for economic development support and incentives. - Housing Rehabilitation Loan and Grant Program: eliminates 5 positions as a result of reduced funding due to the dissolution of the San Jose Redevelopment Agency and reduced CDBG funding due to federal sequestration. - Homeownership Downpayment Program: eliminates this program and 2 positions that provided downpayment assistance to low-income first time homebuyers as a result of reduced federal and State grant funding and decreased program demand. - work2future Service Delivery Model Change: eliminates a net 24 positions and outsources direct client services to provide services to 5,000 10,000 unemployed workers in Santa Clara County annually in a more cost-effective manner. - Real Estate Services Document Imaging and Records Retention System: adds one-time funding of \$200,000 to develop a document imaging and records retention system to retain, retrieve, and research the City's real estate records. - Neighborhood Business Districts: continues funding of \$45,000 to provide support to nine Neighborhood Business Districts. - Center for Employment Training (CET): adds one-time funding of \$250,000 for CET.
+In 2008, CET received a \$3 million federal grant to renovate its buildings that required a 40% local match.
 With the dissolution of the San Jose Redevelopment Agency, local funding of \$950,000 is no longer available.
 This action will help CET achieve the required local match. - Implementation of this proposal is contingent on the outcome of pending litigation; for the Homeless Response Team, the funding reserved for 2014-2015 is subject to litigation - Ongoing implementation of this proposal is contingent on the outcome of pending litigation